apple/swift-algorithms/Guides/Chunked.md

 // [("D", ["David"]), ("K", ["Kyle", "Karoy"]), ("N", ["Nate"])]
 ```

-The `chunks(ofCount:)` method takes a `count` parameter (greater than zero)
+The `chunks(ofCount:)` method takes a `count` parameter (required to be > 0) and
-and separates the collection into chunks of this given count.
-If the `count`
+separates the collection into chunks of this given count.
+If the length of the
-parameter is evenly divided by the count of the base `Collection`, all the
+collection is a multiple of the `count` parameter, all chunks will have the
-chunks will have a count equal to the parameter.
-Otherwise, the last chunk will
-contain the remaining elements.
+a count equal to the parameter.
+Otherwise, the last chunk will contain the remaining elements.

 ```swift
 let names = ["David", "Kyle", "Karoy", "Nate"]